The debate about the mind–body connection has been around for millennia.

-Remarkably, the broaden and build theory also states that “positive emotions have an undoing effect on negative emotions” (Fredrickson, 2000, p.1).
+Remarkably, the broaden-and-build theory also states that “positive emotions have an undoing effect on negative emotions” (Fredrickson, 2000, p.
+1).

-Recent research in neuroscience has further supported this theory, suggesting that mindfulness and loving-kindness meditation can foster positive emotions, and buffer against negative affect in a clinical population (Garland et al., 2010).
+Recent research in neuroscience has further supported this theory, suggesting that mindfulness and loving-kindness meditation can foster positive emotions and buffer against negative affect in a clinical population (Garland et al., 2010).

-Although cognitive theories acknowledge the relationship between the mind (thoughts and subjective experience of emotions) and the body (physical responses and behavior), they tend to place greater emphasis on the mental realm (Leitan & Murray, 2014).
+Although cognitive theories acknowledge the relationship between the mind (thoughts and subjective experiences of emotions) and the body (physical responses and behavior), they tend to place greater emphasis on the mental realm (Leitan & Murray, 2014).